Problema 1:personas confinadas en sus hogares por su edad avanzada o condiciones de discapacidad

 Problem #2: Rising cost of housing

-Click the black button to see a graph comparing the cost to rent in cities around the world.
+Use the infographics to talk about increases in rent in cities around the world.
 It’s very expensive and difficult for many to afford.

 One Solution: Mini-pisos